JRMurr/JRMurr.github.io/src/content/blog/tix/making-a-type-checker-lsp-for-nix.md

 ### Property-based testing

 Unit tests are great for specific cases, but a type checker has a huge input space.
 [Property-based tests](https://github.com/proptest-rs/proptest) help cover that by generating random (type, nix code) pairs and verifying that inference produces the expected type.

-The key idea is that the generator works *backwards* — it picks a random type first, then constructs nix source code that should produce that type.
+The key idea is that the generator works _backwards_, it picks a random type first, then constructs nix source code that should produce that type.
 For example, to generate code that has type `[int]`, the generator might produce `[(42)]` or `[((7) + (-3))]`.

 Here's a simplified view of how the generator works: